How to Teach Yourself a Language - The Complete Process

 Although it has its own set of challenges, you can teach yourself a language successfully by using the right approach.
 This holds true whether or not you consider yourself good at learning languages.

-And on this page, I'm offering you the complete process that I use myself and that you can also use to learn a language by yourself.
+And on this page, I'm offering you the complete process that I use myself (and that you can also use) to learn a language on my own.

 Quick Peek at the Self-Learning Process

 Here's how the process of learning a language by yourself from scratch works (assuming you've already completed Steps 1-4 of the language learning method):

 First, you'll start having conversations with potential practice partners and you'll do so by relying on Google Translate, initially.